Best Bluetooth speaker 2024: Portable, waterproof and rugged options for every occasion

 Key specs – Power source: Mains; Battery life: N/A; Speakers: 1; RMS power output: Unknown; Wireless: Bluetooth, Wi-Fi; IP rating: No; Dimensions: 100 x 100 x 89mm; Weight: 340g

-14. Ultimate Ears Hyperboom: Best Bluetooth speaker for house parties
+11. Ultimate Ears Hyperboom: Best Bluetooth speaker for house parties

 Price when reviewed: £410 | Check price at John Lewis

 This beast of a Bluetooth speaker sports serious audio muscle and delivers superb sound across the frequency spectrum.
-It’s unashamedly big on bass but not to the extent where the low-end overpowers what are coherently communicated mids and treble.
+It’s unashamedly big on bass but not to the extent where the low-end overpowers the coherently communicated mids and treble.
 Physical controls are simple yet effective, while a pull-out strap enables the Hyperboom to be carried around, although its size and weight mean you won’t want to lug it too far.
 It’s water-resistant, too, so can be used outdoors without any worries, and you can tweak the audio to your liking using UE’s Boom app.

 Read our full Ultimate Ears Hyperboom review